-Notably, over 4,000 years later, and in a completely different world to that of Old Kingdom Egypt, Ptahhotep’s advice holds value today.
-He emphasizes listening to the wise and to avoid spreading harmful gossip.
-He also warns against being arrogant, as “knowledge has no limits, and none has yet achieved perfection in it.”
+Over 4,000 years later, and in a completely different world to that of Old Kingdom Egypt, Ptahhotep’s advice holds value today.
+He emphasized listening to the wise and to avoid spreading harmful gossip.
+He also warns against being arrogant, as ‘knowledge has no limits, and none has yet achieved perfection in it.’

 Around Northwest Saqqara

 At the eastern end of this section is a collection of Greek statues known as the ‘Philosopher’s Circle.’
 The statues, now all headless, include the likes of Plato and Aristotle.
 They were placed here during the reign of Ptolemy I (305-285 BC), the former general of Alexander the Great.

-Be sure to take in the views of the distant pyramids.
-Notice how the alignment of the Giza pyramids inspired the 5th dynasty pyramids of Abu Sir.
-While those at Abu Sir were built around 100 years after the Giza pyramids, the gap in engineering quality is especially striking from this vantage point.
+Also be sure to take in the views of the distant pyramids.
+While the Abu Sir pyramids were built around 100 years after the Giza pyramids, the gap in engineering quality is especially striking from this vantage point.

 The Northeast Zone largely revolves around the Pyramid of Teti and the tombs of his family and administrators.
-Most of the highlights in this area were constructed in the 6th dynasty.
-But, as mentioned below, some of Egypt’s earliest burials can be found around here as well.
+Most of the highlights in this area were constructed in the 6th Dynasty.
+But, as we’ll go over below, some of Egypt’s earliest burials can be found around here as well.

 Pyramid of Teti

 Like the Unas Pyramid, the entire wall is inscribed in hieroglyphs.
 The colors of the interior are different, however.
-It’s interesting to note how similar the Unas and Teti pyramids on the inside in contrast to those at Giza.
+It’s interesting to note how similar the Unas and Teti pyramids are on the inside in contrast to those at Giza, which are all distinct.